Surgical Procedures: Surgery and Staging for Liver Cancer

 - Core needle biopsy: A wider needle is inserted into the liver to remove tissue or cells.

 - Laparoscopy: Many small incisions (cuts) are made in the belly.
-The surgeon will place a laparoscope (thin, lighted tube) with tools on the end of it into the belly to obtain a biopsy.
+The surgeon will place a laparoscope (thin, lighted tube) with tools on the end of it into the belly.

-Liver cancer spreads to other parts of the body through the tissue, lymph and blood systems.
-Cancer stage determines how extensive the cancer is, how far it has spread and what treatment course will be recommended.
+Liver cancer spreads to other parts of the body through the tissue, lymph, and blood systems.
+Cancer stage tells how extensive the cancer is, how far it has spread, and what treatment course is recommended.
 Liver cancer in adults may be staged using the Barcelona Clinic Liver Cancer Staging System (BCLC staging system), which stages the cancer as stage 0, A, B, C or D, with stage D being end-stage liver cancer.
 It may also be staged using the AJCC staging system, which uses a numerical system of I through IV.